Infintesky/03.007-Design-Thnking-and-Innovation/README.md

 ## About

 This Largest Interior Rectangle Detection is designed to determine if used materials in makerspaces are still reusable based on the largest interior rectangular area left on the material.
-It is developed for SUTD- DTI 03.007.
+It is developed for SUTD - DTI 03.007.

 This code leverages image segmentation techniques from computer vision and result is displayed in real-time with bounding boxes and reusability labels.